liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

   * The time between consecutive arrivals to a queueing system is the interarrival time.
   * Mean arrival rate \\(\lambda\\) is the expected number of arrivals per unit time.
 \\[
-Expected interarrival time = 1/\lambda
+text{Expected interarrival time} = 1/\lambda
 \\]
-Most queueing models assume that the form of the probability distribution of inter‐arrival times is an exponential distribution.
+  * Most queueing models assume that the form of the probability distribution of inter‐arrival times is an exponential distribution.
 That means the probability of an arrival in the next time unit is completely uninfluenced by when the last arrival occurs (i.e. lack-of-memory property) and there is a high likelihood g of small interarrival times, and a small chance of a very large interarrival time.
 * Queue:
   * The number of customers in the queue \\(L_q\\) is the number of customers waiting for service to begin.
   * The number of customers in the system (L) is the number in the queue plus the number currently being served.